shirosaidev/stocksight/README.md

 $ python stockprice.py -s TSLA --debug
 ```

-Load 'stocksight' index in Kibana and import export.json file for visuals/dashboard.
+### Kibana

+Load 'stocksight' index in Kibana.
+For index pattern you can use 'stocksight' if you only have the single index or 'stocksight-*', etc. For time-field name you will want to use one of the time fields like tweet time.

+To import the saved exported visualizations/dashboard, go to Kibana, click on management, click on saved objects, click on the import button and import the export.json file.

 ### CLI options